 - Outline expectations and set guidelines for your families.
 Will you make exceptions and accept paper copies or faxed records of forms?
 We have found that our organization that have the best success are those who strongly encourage families complete the forms entirely online and only make exceptions on special occasions.

 - Review our Support Guidelines so you can correctly relay what we are and are not able to do for your families.
 For example, we cannot enter health information for your families over the phone; this information is extremely sensitive and needs to be entered by the family directly.

 - Check your News Feed for important notifications, especially bounced emails.
 If there are accounts with invalid emails, you will want to follow-up with the family to get their correct email address and delete the bounced email from the participant's account.
 Without a valid email, your families will not receive any notifications from our application.

 - The alerts tab will also notify you of any demographic change requests.
 Families are not able to update their participant's name or date of birth without your approval.
 If you accept a change request, don't forget to update those changes in any external databases to prevent duplicate accounts from being created.

 - If your organization is not using our online registration system, you will want to send us updated registration spreadsheets after the initial launch to make sure no one is left out.
 Most organization send updated spreadsheets every week.

-- Plan to check-in with your families a few weeks after the initial launch.
+- Plan to check-in with your families and participants a few weeks after the initial launch.
 Our organizations have found it extremely helpful to send an email to their families a few months before the first day, thanking those who have completed their forms ahead of schedule, and reminding those who still have missing information.